Protecting the Edge: Ultrafast Laser Modified C-shaped Glass Edges: Abstract

 \section{Abstract}

 A procedure and optical concept is introduced for ultrashort pulsed laser cleaving of transparent materials with tailored edges in a single pass.
-The procedure is based on holographically splitting a number of foci along the desired edge geometry including C-shaped edges with local $45$-deg tangential angles to the surface.
-Single-pass, full thickness laser modifications are achieved requiring single-side access to the workpiece only without inclining the optical head.
-After having induced laser modifications with feed rates of $\sim\unit[1]{m/s}$ actual separation is performed using a selective etching strategy. \\ \\ Key words: ultrafast optics, structured light, laser materials processing, micro machining, transparent materials, diffractive optics
+The procedure is based on holographically splitting a number of foci along the desired edge geometry including C-shaped edges with local $45^{\circ}$ tangential angles to the surface.
+Single-pass, full-thickness laser modifications are achieved requiring single-side access to the workpiece only without inclining the optical head.
+After having induced laser modifications with feed rates of $\sim\unit[1]{m/s}$ actual separation is performed using a selective etching strategy. \\ \\ Submitted: 27 October 2021.
+Accepted: 5 December 2021.
+Published online 27 December 2021. \\ \\ Key words: ultrafast optics, structured light, laser materials processing, micro machining, transparent materials, diffractive optics \\ \\ \textsf{This article may be downloaded for personal use only.
+Any other use requires prior permission of the author and AIP Publishing.
+This article appeared in J.~Laser Appl.~\textbf{34}, 012014 (2022) and may be found at \url{https://doi.org/10.2351/7.0000592}}.